kpn-dsh/dsh-cli/settings_targets.md

 Each platform/tenant combination also needs a password.
 The passwords are not stored in the target files.
-For security reasons, passwords are stored in your computers keychain (for Mac OsX and Windows).
+For security reasons, passwords are stored in your computers keychain, supported for Mac OsX and Windows.
+Support for the linux keychain is available, but not tested yet.